Phoenix Council votes 5-4 for civilian oversight of police

 PHOENIX (AP) — Phoenix City Council members Tuesday voted 5-4 to approve a citizen review board with the power to investigate police after a raucous meeting that stretched five hours into the evening.

-The council has been examining different proposals for policing the police after the Phoenix department broke a national record for the number of officer shootings in 2018, and video of an encounter between officers and a black family whose young daughter took a doll from a dollar store sparked an uproar last summer.
+The council has been examining different proposals for policing the police after Phoenix had more officer-involved shootings in 2018 than any other U.S. department, and video of an encounter between officers and a black family whose young daughter took a doll from a dollar store sparked an uproar last summer.

 Dozens of mostly Hispanic and African American community members spoke at Tuesday’s meeting for a citizen review board with investigative powers.